 Psalm 9 – God Remembers, Man Forgets

-Some believe the title Muth Labben refers to a tune; others to an instrument upon which the song was played.
+While most believe the title Muth Labben refers to a tune; others suggest that it refers to an instrument upon which the song was played.
 Some (as in the New King James Version) associate the title with the phrase The Death of the Son, and apply that title as the ancient Chaldee version does: “Concerning the death of the Champion who went out between the camps,” referring to Goliath.
-Perhaps David wrote this Psalm remembering the victory over Goliath from the advantage of many years since that triumph.
+Perhaps David wrote this psalm remembering the victory over Goliath from the vantage point of many years since that triumph.

 A. Praising God for how He deals with an enemy.

 1. (1-2) Singing praises to the God who does great things.

 I will praise You, O Lord, with my whole heart;

 I will tell of all Your marvelous works.

 I will be glad and rejoice in You;